mozilla/bedrock/docs/install.rst

 #.
 Enable the switch in your ``.env`` file.
 #.
 Restart your web server.

-To configure switches for a demo branch.
-Follow the `configuration instructions here <http://bedrock.readthedocs.io/en/latest/pipeline.html#configuration>`_.
+To configure switches/env vars for a demo branch.
+Follow the `demo-site instructions here <https://bedrock.readthedocs.io/en/latest/contribute.html#demo-sites>`_.

 Traffic Cop
 -----------